 109-02-02.
-Supervision of a part-time licensed peace officers and reserve licensed peace officers.
+Supervision of a part-time licensed peace officer.

-Supervision of a peace officers with a part-time license and reserve peace officers means the supervising officer has the ability to have direct personal contact with the part-time peace officer or reserve peace officer within a reasonable time and the part-time peace officer or reserve peace officer is able to have direct personal contact with the supervising full-time peace officer within a reasonable time.
+Supervision of a peace officer with a part-time license means the supervising officer has the ability to have direct personal contact with the part-time peace officer within a reasonable time and the part-time peace officer is able to have direct personal contact with the supervising full-time peace officer within a reasonable time.